chrisbrandl/co2monitor/README.md

 # 3D Model

-This project is re-using this modular 3D model for IoT devices:
+This project is re-using this great modular 3D model for IoT devices:

 https://www.thingiverse.com/thing:3391397

 The dome part has been modified to ensure free circulation of air around the sensor, see checked-in STL file.
+The model is printed e.g. on a standard Ender 3 printer.

 # Dashboarding